Ebiroll/qemu_esp32/README.md

 git checkout release/v3.3
 git submodule update --recursive git submodule update --init
+If you get strange errors like,
+No rulte to create, esp/esp-idf/tools/kconfig/conf-idf try cd $IDF_PATH/tools/kconfig;
+    make clean
+    make

 For a short time there was a divide by zero.